 There is a 'Tolerance Center' which focuses on global intolerance.
 It has a 'Millennium machine' to deal with refugees, exploitation of women, violence against children and terrorism.

-There are two sister museums, the Museum of Tolerance New York and Museum of Tolerance Jerusalem.
+There is a sister museum, the Museum of Tolerance Jerusalem.

 I would rate The Museum of Tolerance as a must see in ones lifetime.